Stress Fractures: Causes, Symptoms & Preventive Measures

 This particular factor is particularly related to athletes and their training regimen.
 Most stress fracture related injuries in athletes occur due to change in training techniques and mechanics.
 As the training methods alter, the force and shock absorbed by the bones also experience a drastic change.
 This more often than not lead to hairline fractures in the lower leg region and if not treated immediately, run the risk of evolving into more aggravated bone injuries.

 Though stress fractures are easy to detect, courtesy x-ray, yet it is always prudent to exercise prevention before cure.
 It is highly advisable that you maintain a proper diet that is rich in calcium and Vitamin D to ensure that bones remain strong, thus reducing the chances of contracting hairline fractures.
-You can start or increase the intake of botanic supplements to improve bone health.
+You can start or increase the intake of joint health supplements to improve bone health.
 One such clinically proven food supplement is, FlexiQule.
-Featuring natural benefits of ginger and Boswellia, this natural food supplement aids in the maintenance of joints and further reduces the risk of bone injuries.
-Being an anti-inflammatory and an analgesic, FlexiQule significantly decreases cartilage degradation, thereby ensuring the integrity of the bones.
+Featuring natural benefits of ginger and Boswellia, this most effective joint supplement aids in the maintenance of joints and further reduces the risk of bone injuries.
+Being an anti-inflammatory supplement for joint pain relief, FlexiQule significantly decreases cartilage degradation, thereby ensuring the integrity of the bones.

 “The article is based on the information available in public and which the author believes to be true.
 The author is not disseminating any information, which the author believes or knows, is confidential or in conflict with the privacy of any person.
 The views expressed or information supplied through this article is mere opinion and observation of the author.
 The author does not intend to defame, insult or, cause loss or damage to anyone, in any manner, through this article.”